openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application either by using the static set of Self-Issued OP metadata as defined in (#static-siop-discovery), or by pre-obtaining `authorization_endpoint` as defined in (#dynamic-siop-metadata).

-Value of the `iss` Claim in the ID Token serves as an indicator which Self-Issued OP Discovery Mechanism is used.
+The value of the `iss` Claim in the ID Token indicates which Self-Issued OP discovery mechanism was used.

 ## Static Self-Issued OpenID Provider Discovery Metadata {#static-siop-discovery}